SGT LUIS ROSA-VALENTIN

 Mission Accomplished on Sept.
 11, 2009

-In April 2008, two days before his 25th birthday, Army Sergeant Luis Rosa-Valentin was part of the 4th Infantry Division, acting as a point man on a dismounted combat raid just outside of Baghdad.
+In April 2008, two days before his 25th birthday, Army Sergeant Rosa-Valentin was part of the 4th Infantry Division, acting as a point man on a dismounted combat raid just outside of Baghdad, Iraq.
 During a six-hour firefight in an area filled with snipers and combatants, Luis assisted an injured buddy, helping to evacuate him out of the area, all the while being shot at by snipers.

-After leaving the chopper landing zone and returning to the firefight, SGT Rosa-Valentin was scanning the rooftops for snipers when an improvised explosive device (IED) exploded directly next to him, immediately amputating his legs and left arm and leaving him unconscious.
+After leaving the helicopter landing zone and returning to the firefight, SGT Rosa-Valentin was scanning the rooftops for snipers when an improvised explosive device (IED) exploded directly next to him, immediately amputating his legs and left arm and leaving him unconscious.
 Regaining consciousness, it took immediate life-saving measures to stabilize him enough to be transported to a local hospital.
-He was later airlifted to Landstuhl, Germany and finally to Walter Reed Army Medical Center where he remained for nearly a year and a half.
+He was later airlifted to Landstuhl, Germany, and finally to Walter Reed Army Medical Center where he remained for nearly a year and a half.